Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Here it is critical that you get good sunglasses with a decent UV rating.
 Sunglasses in my opinion should always be something you have your child try on – it can be difficult or impossible to buy suitable ones online.
 Know that local stores often forget to replenish their stock of sunglasses in winter!
 In this situation, keep a good eye out for sunglasses when you’re out and about.

-Last but not least, snug-fitting pajamas are a great winter item.
+Last but not least, several good pairs of pajamas are important when it comes to kids winter clothes.
 I like the really close-fitting style (for boys or for girls) that are PJ’s by night and can do double duty by day as a long-sleeved undershirt and/or long johns for really cold weather.
 They also make bedtime easier: no buttons to deal with.